ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Tools

 - #Hacksaw with Park Tool Carbon Cutting Saw Blade CSB-1.
-You do not need the Park Tool Saw itself if you already have a hacksaw that can hold the 300 mm Saw Blade.{}
+You do not need the Park Tool saw itself if you already have a hacksaw that can hold the 300 mm saw blade.{}
 - #Topeak Threadless Saw Guide{}
 - #Sanding Block with Sanding Paper{}
 - #Pencil{}